Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 `--clean` - deletes the temp folder instead of overwriting it (builds slower, use to force building from scratch).
 `--id` - forces item ID.
 This way you can build a mod without having a .cfg file in its folder.
 Can only be passed if building one mod.
 `--no-workshop` - this will build the mod even if .cfg file isn't present but will only copy it to the bundle folder in mod's folder.
+`--source` - this will copy the source code of the mod into `<bundle_folder>/source`.
+This includes all files inside the mod folder, except .cfg and item preview files, and excluding bundle folders.

 #### Quickly change configuration in .vmbrc: